Optimization-centric cutting feedback for semiparametric models: Cutting feedback

 This makes the prior penalty for KLD and R\'{e}nyi's $\alpha$-divergence the same for any $\alpha$, when evaluated at the OCCP for KLD.
-Given that the loss terms are identical, if the prior regularization term is scaled correctly relative to the loss for the Gibbs posterior, then matching penalties will put the $\alpha$-divergence prior regularization term on a proper scale.
+If the loss terms are identical and the prior regularization term is scaled correctly relative to the loss for the Gibbs posterior, matching penalties will put the $\alpha$-divergence prior regularization on a proper scale.

-It is critical to note that our use of R\'{e}nyi divergence within the OCCP differs from its use as a criterion in variational Bayesian inference \citep{Li2016}, which considers in our context the optimization problem: $ \argmin_{q\in\mathcal{F}_{\theta}} \mathcal{D}_\alpha \{ q(\theta) \| p^*_\cut(\theta \mid y) \}$.
-The solution to this problem will not coincide with that of the generalized posterior in (2), as $\mathcal{D}_\alpha\{q(\theta) \| p(\theta)\}$ cannot be written as a sum of divergences unless $\alpha\rightarrow1$.
-Hence, for $\alpha\ne1$, our use of R\'{e}nyi divergence does not encompass existing approaches for R\'{e}nyi divergence based variational inference, and our results on posterior concentration in Section \ref{sec posterior concentration} are also not directly related to results on concentration of variational posteriors based on R\'{e}nyi divergence \citep{zhang2020convergence, jaiswal2020asymptotic}.
+Our use of R\'{e}nyi divergence in the OCCP differs from its use in variational inference \citep{Li2016}, which considers in our context the optimization: $ \argmin_{q\in\mathcal{F}_{\theta}} \mathcal{D}_\alpha \{ q(\theta) \| p^*_\cut(\theta \mid y) \}$.
+The solution to this problem will not coincide with that in (2) unless $\alpha\rightarrow 1$.
+Hence, for $\alpha\ne1$, our use of R\'{e}nyi divergence does not encompass existing R\'{e}nyi divergence based variational inference, and posterior concentration results in Section \ref{sec posterior concentration} are not related to results on R\'{e}nyi divergence based variational posterior concentration \citep{zhang2020convergence, jaiswal2020asymptotic}.